Evolution of the brain: Early history

-Role of embryology in the evolution of the brain
+Role of embryology

 In addition to studying the fossil record, evolutionary history can be investigated via embryology.
 An embryo is an unborn/unhatched animal and evolutionary history can be studied by observing how processes in embryonic development are conserved (or not conserved) across species.
 Similarities between different species may indicate evolutionary connection.
 One way anthropologists study evolutionary connection between species is by observing orthologs.
 An ortholog is defined as two or more homologous genes between species that are evolutionarily related by linear descent.
 By using embryology the evolution of the brain can be tracked between various species.

 Bone morphogenetic protein (BMP), a growth factor that plays a significant role in embryonic neural development, is highly conserved amongst vertebrates, as is sonic hedgehog (SHH), a morphogen that inhibits BMP to allow neural crest development.
 Tracking these growth factors with the use of embryology provides a deeper understanding of what areas of the brain diverged in their evolution.
 Varying levels of these growth factors lead to differing embryonic neural development which then in turn affects the complexity of future neural systems.
 Studying the brain's development at various embryonic stages across differing species provides additional insight into what evolutionary changes may have historically occurred.
 This then allows scientists to look into what factors may have caused such changes, such as links to neural network diversity, growth factor production, protein- coding selections, and other genetic factors.